oasisprotocol/old-docs/src/api-reference/client/gateways.md

 ## namespace

 The ``oasis.gateways`` namespace provides objects implementing the ``OasisGateway`` interface, defining the client's backend used to send transactions to the Oasis network.
-It should be rare to need to directly implementthis interface; however, the definition is provided for those who'd like to implement it.
+It should be rare to need to directly implementthis interface.
+However, the definition is provided for those who'd like to implement it.

 ## OasisGateway